SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/04.2-add-americas-bp-dependants/README.md

 > If the deployment process fails with an error similar to this: [Failed to create route - HTTP address already registered](../../troubleshooting.md#failed-to-create-route---http-address-already-registered-for-another-iflow), add a suffix to the address in the `HTTP Sender` adapter, e.g. `-ex6`, so that the address `/request-employee-dependants-ex6`  doesn't clash with the one configured for our previous integration flow, and try deploying it again.

 Our integration flow is now ready.
-Let's send some messages to it using Postman.
+Let's send some messages to it using Bruno.

-👉 Open the `Request Employee Dependants - Exercise 04.2` request under the cloud-integration folder in the Postman collection and test the following scenarios:
+👉 Open the `Request Employee Dependants - Exercise 04.2` request under the cloud-integration folder in the Bruno collection and test the following scenarios:

 - Send a request for `employee_id` = 1003764.
 Where is this employee from and what's the response you get?
 - Now, `employee_id` = 1003765.
 Where is this employee from and what's the response you get?
 - What if we send a request for `employee_id` = 1003800.
 Where is this employee from and what's the response you get?